GAME RESULTGame Result

 However, in the 81st minute.
 After stealing the throw-in from Abe's left cross, Lucas receives the ball that Kanazawa put in the area.
 Lucas breaks through the marker with a sharp turn and dribbles in the center while confirming the position of the opponent's goalkeeper, then shoots a controlled shot with a side kick of his right foot.
 The ball pierces the net on the right side and goes into the goal!!
 The stadium is filled with excitement and enthusiasm due to this dramatic development.
 In the final stages, Nagoya continues to attack without allowing a counterattack, and the time is up.
 In front of the stands filled with 25,167 people, Nagoya achieves a dramatic comeback victory after 4 years and their first victory in 90 minutes.
 They also rise to 4th place in the rankings, while also decorating their final home game.

-[Summary of Nagoya Nelsinho's press conference] "The first half was excellent.
+[Summary of Nagoya Coach NELSINHO's Press Conference] "The first half was excellent.
 The defense was stable, and we were able to play compact football as a team.
-We didn't give Tokyo any scoring opportunities and instead, we gradually moved forward from a solid defense and took the lead.
-In the second half, we were able to play with our team's rhythm until the 15th minute.
-However, we gradually lost our ability to press and the opponent dominated the midfield, resulting in their goal.
-We lost in the worst possible way.
-It was a shot from the opponent's forward that was brought into the area from the midfield, but regardless of the team's situation, we cannot allow goals in that manner.
-After that, as you can see, the game progressed at Tokyo's pace and they won.
-(Tokyo made substitutions and had movement in the midfield) I don't think the opponent's substitutions had any impact.
+We did not allow Tokyo to create scoring chances, and conversely, we gradually moved forward from a solid defense and were able to take the lead.
+Until the 15-minute mark of the second half, we were able to play at our rhythm.
+However, we gradually lost our ability to press, and when the opponent dominated the midfield, we allowed them to score.
+We lost it in the worst possible way.
+It was a shot brought in from midfield to the area by the opponent's forward, and such goals cannot be allowed regardless of the team's situation.
+After that, as you can see, the game progressed at Tokyo's pace, and they won.
+(Tokyo made movements in the midfield, including substitutions) I don't think the opponent's substitutions had an impact.
 However, that was until we conceded the first goal.
-We were shaken by conceding the goal.
-The opponent took advantage of our shaken state.
-(Substitutions were made after the game was tied) I wanted to make changes, but today we couldn't bring in veteran players due to warnings and injuries, so the bench was mainly composed of young players.
-Being chased 2-1 and with the opponent gaining momentum, I didn't think it would be a plus for the team to put in young players, so I didn't make substitutions."
+After conceding, we became unsettled.
+The opponent took advantage of that unease.
+(The substitutions were made after we were equalized) I wanted to make changes, but today I couldn't bring in veteran players due to warnings and injuries, so the bench was mainly composed of young players.
+With the score at 2-1 and the opponent gaining momentum, I thought that bringing in young players would not be beneficial for the team, so I did not do it."